Desorn/intellio/README.md

 # Intellio
-minimal project for system assistants for devs
+minimal project for system assistance for devs

 # Description